MarcelBruckner-TUMProjects/DataAnnotationTools/README.md

 - Repeatedly using `n` follows the mouse movement through the zoomed image.
 - If the algorithm does not correctly detect the object border, try to roughly outline the object by extending the background marker.
-- If you enclose a marker with a loop of another marker, the inner region of the inner marker will be part of the outer markers region.
+- If you enclose a marker with a loop of another marker, the enclosed region of the inner marker will be part of the outer markers region.

 </details>